Apple pie

-An apple pie is a pie in which the principal filling is apples.
-It is often served with whipped cream, ice cream ("apple pie à la mode"), custard or cheddar cheese.
-It is generally double-crusted, with pastry both above and below the filling; the upper crust may be solid or latticed (woven of crosswise strips).
-The bottom crust may be baked separately ("blind") to prevent it from getting soggy.
-Tarte Tatin is baked with the crust on top, but served with it on the bottom.
+An apple pie is a fruit pie in which the principal filling is apples.
+It generally has shortcrust pastry both above and below the filling; the upper pastry may be solid or latticed (woven of crosswise strips).
+The bottom or pastry base may be baked separately (known as "blind-baking") to prevent it from getting soggy.
+Tarte Tatin is baked with the pastry on top, but this is served the opposite way round with the fruit exposed.

-Originating in the 14th century in England, apple pie recipes are now a standard part of cuisines in many countries where apples grow.
-Apple pie is a significant dessert in many countries, including the United Kingdom, Ireland, Sweden, Norway, Australia, Germany, New Zealand, and the United States.
+First recorded in the 14th century in England, apple pie recipes are now a standard part of cuisines in many countries where apples grow.
+Apple pie is a significant dessert in many countries of Europe, Canada, Australia, New Zealand, and the United States.
+Due to a greater use of sugar in the recipe, American apple pies may be sweeter than European versions.